What IS Turquoise?

 ||Howlite and Mountain "Jade"

-Affordable turquoise substitutes can also include matrix-free howlite, dyed a stunning turquoise-blue, and bright blue-colored, matrix-free mountain ''jade.''
+Affordable turquoise substitutes can also include matrix-free howlite, dyed a stunning turquoise-blue, and bright blue-colored, matrix-free mountain ''jade''.
 Howlite is found in continental evaporite deposits and other borate minerals in the form of nodules that resemble cauliflower.
-The color of turquoise-blue dyed howlite is not permanent, so application of an artists' fixative is recommended to stabilize the color.
-Turquoise-blue colored mountain "jade" is actually a high-grade dolomite marble mined in Asia and dyed a wide variety of colors including the bright turquoise blue.
-Both of these stones are an economical way to incorporate the look of turquoise into your jewelry.
+The color of turquoise-blue dyed howlite is not permanent, so application of an artists' fixative is recommended.
+Turquoise-blue mountain "jade" is actually a high-grade dolomite marble mined in Asia and dyed a wide variety of hues.
+Both of these stones are an economical way to incorporate the look of turquoise into jewelry.

-Stuart started cutting turquoise in the 1970s and, over the years, he has bought top-quality Chinese turquoise rough stones and stored them in our warehouse for ''later.''
-His idea was, in his ''spare time,'' he would have fun and turn the rough into beautiful cabochons and beads.
-Well ... after working and traveling for his company for over 40 years, we came to the conclusion he would never have ''spare time.''
+Stuart started cutting turquoise in the 1970s and, over the years, he has bought top-quality Chinese turquoise rough stones and stored them in our warehouse for "later."
+His idea was, in his "spare time," he would have fun and turn the rough into beautiful cabochons and beads.
+Well ... after working and traveling for his company for over 40 years, he came to the conclusion he would never have "spare time."

 So, we decided to raid Stuart's stash and to put those stones to good use: we have incredibly good cutters in India, so our idea was to send them a sample of the turquoise rough to test its cutability.
 Well, we were impressed, and now we're offering to you the top-quality results of cutting Stuart's turquoise.

-Imperial Crown Turquoise is top-quality turquoise: no stabilization with resin, no color enhancements, nothing but expert faceting by master stone cutters.
-The natural beauty of the stones determine the sizes and shapes of the beads or cabochons only allowing for limited numbers or one-of-a-kind finished stones.
-This load of rough stone is no longer available so there is no possibility of reordering.
+Imperial Crown turquoise is top-quality turquoise: no stabilization with resin, no color enhancements, nothing but expert faceting by master stone cutters.
+The natural beauty of the stones determine the sizes and shapes of the beads or cabochons only allowing for limited numbers or one-of-a-kind finished products.

-Now's the fun part--enjoy creating your own turquoise jewelry!
+Once you find a trusted seller, the fun part happens--enjoy creating your own turquoise jewelry!